gavinying/modpoll/README.md

 ## Run with docker

-A docker image has been provided for user to directly run the program without local installation,
+A docker image has been provided for user to directly run the tool without local installation,

   ```bash
   docker run --rm helloysd/modpoll
   ```

-It shows the version of the program by default.
+It shows the version of the tool by default.

 Similar to the above *modsim* test, we can poll data with `docker run`, in order to avoid printing out received data, the argument `--daemon` or `-d` is recommended to use with docker.